-This year, July 29th, the feast of St. Martha becomes the feast of Martha, Mary and Lazarus, the family at Bethany who were friends of Jesus and blessed with one of his most important miracles.
+The feast of Martha, Mary and Lazarus, the family at Bethany, once feast of St. Martha alone is celebrated on July 29th.
+The family were all friends of Jesus and blessed with one of his most important miracles.
 The church wants us to see them all together.

 But Martha still stands out in today’s feast.
 The gospel readings from St. John and St. Luke feature her.
 Martha met Jesus when her brother Lazarus died and spoke those beautiful words of faith when Jesus asked if she believed he could bring life to the dead.
 “Yes, Lord, I have come to believe that you are the Christ, the Son of God, the one who is coming into the world.” ( John 11: )

 Her faith was also the faith of Mary and Lazarus too.
 Jesus was at home with them.

 Yet, there’s another side of Martha I can’t resist.
 The Martha who does everything and sometimes runs out of steam doing it.
 No matter how strong our faith, we’re still human.
 Isn’t Bethany Martha’s house?
 That’s what the gospels seem to indicate.That’s why this favorite picture of Martha introduces this blog.

 The 13th century Tuscan artist, Giovanni di Milano, brings us to Bethany where Jesus is visiting Martha and Mary.
 The table’s set for four people.
 That would be Jesus, Lazarus, Mary and Martha.